 Focus schools typically provide a plethora of social and community activities for our students during a typical school year.
 These activities include participation in athletics such as basketball and bowling; school prom; senior celebration; Career & Technical Education banquet; and various community projects and field trips.
-Due to the State Guidelines and restrictions placed on social distancing and safety during the Coronavirus Pandemic in 2020, many of our school's typical activities that include close contact or large gatherings needed to be postponed, repositioned or conducted digitally.
+Due to the State Guidelines and restrictions placed on social distancing and safety during the Coronavirus restrictions, many of our school's typical activities that include close contact or large gatherings needed to be postponed, repositioned or conducted digitally.

-Eagle Ambassadors Club (EAC)
+Eagle Ambassadors Council (EAC)

-During the 2020-2021 school year, the Focus schools chose representatives to participate in "changing their school."
-Students could earn 1⁄2 credit for participation.
+During the 2021-2022 school year, the Focus schools chose representatives to participate in "changing their school."
+Students could earn 1⁄2 Credit for participation.
 These students worked together with their advisors to outline measures for fundraising activities at the schools.
 EAC members participated in Unity Day - united against bullying and for kindness, acceptance and inclusion.
 Student leaders recognized the importance of extending kindness to all, celebrating our differences, respecting one another, and using their voices to impact others in a positive way.
+EAC also dedicates their time and talents to raise funds for the schools annual Prom Night celebration.

 Student leaders also partnered with T&J No Limit Fitness at Focus Southwest - to host a coat drive for students in need of winter apparel.
 In addition to 16 students who received coats and other items, additional socks, gloves and hats were donated and available for other students.
 We are excited to see what the next year brings!

-Other community programs included: CTE Gives Back - flag placement at U.S. Veteran's headstones at Greenlawn Cemetery; International Open-House at Focus North High; Focus Southwest Arts Festival.
+Other community programs included: CTE Gives Back - flag placement at U.S. Veteran's headstones at Greenlawn Cemetery; International Open-House at Focus North High.